kayamaraja/NTE_AUTOFISH/INSTRUCTION.md

 # NTE_AUTOFISH
 1. Install python with PATH access
-2. Open cmd with administrator permission
+2. Open cmd with admin permissions
 3. Enter next commands:

 pip install -r req.txt

-cd C:\Users\Fang Yuan\Desktop\dodik        ((((after cd write your location of folder with script files))))

-python fishing_bot.py
+4. Open start.bat

-4. In game press F8 and start a fishing
+5. In game start fishing and press F8

 Dont move window around!
 Script worked in a certain area of your monitor

-For more efficient fishing you can use OP Autoclicker. (it also needs administrator permission for correct work)
+For more efficient fishing you can use OP Autoclicker, it can restarting a fishing proccess. (it also needs administrator permission for correct work)

 RU: